projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

   filesystem.
 Set up each VM by following the `Install Clear Linux OS on bare metal with live server
   <https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install-server>`_
-  and install Clear Linux OS first on a SATA disk and then again on a storage device with a USB interface.
+  and install Clear Linux OS (version: 29970) first on a SATA disk and then again on a storage device with a USB interface.
 The two pre-launched VMs will mount the root file systems via the SATA controller and the USB controller respectively.